 (f) Funding authorization.
 VITL is authorized to seek matching funds to assist with carrying out the purposes of this section.
 In addition, it may accept any and all donations, gifts, and grants of money, equipment, supplies, materials, and services from the federal or any local government, or any agency thereof, and from any person, firm, foundation, or corporation for any of its purposes and functions under this section and may receive and use the same, subject to the terms, conditions, and regulations governing such donations, gifts, and grants.
-VITL shall not use any State funds for health care consumer advertising, marketing, or similar services unless necessary to comply with the terms of a contract or grant that requires a contribution of State funds.
+VITL shall not use any State funds for health care consumer advertising, marketing, lobbying, or similar services.